blakerohde/sidewalk/README.rst

 - This can be any function defined in any module.
 - It is recommended that you create a local package to keep all of your activity processors in one location.
-- Sidewalk comes with a package 'sidewalk_activity_processors' for you to use if you would like.
+- Sidewalk comes with a package ``sidewalk_activity_processors`` for you to use if you would like.
-- Note that in this sample package, 'sidewalk_activitiy_processors', there is an activity processor 'hello' in the module 'example'.
+- Note that in this sample package, ``sidewalk_activitiy_processors``, there is an activity processor 'hello' in the module 'example'.

 **Step 1) Register your activity processor:**